The Shannon-McMillan-Breiman theorem beyond amenable groups: Introduction and statement of main results

-Let us point out that the growth condition on the $(\cF_n)$ is very mild, and in fact one can always find bounded hyperfinite exhaustions which satisfy it.
+1) the growth condition on the $(\cF_n)$ is very mild, and in fact one can always find bounded hyperfinite exhaustions which satisfy it.
 To see this, recall that any two ergodic p.m.p.\@ actions of amenable groups are orbit equivalent.
 This fact goes back to Dye \cite{Dy59} for a pair of (ergodic) $\ZZ$-actions and was stated in full generality in \cite{OW80}.
 For a survey on the topic of orbit-equivalence, see also \cite{Ga00}.
 Now in \cite{CFW81} it was shown that any amenable equivalence relation is hyperfinite and any hyperfinite relation is generated by the action of a single transformation.
 This action is orbit equivalent to the standard odometer action, and we can transfer the hyperfinite exhaustion of the odometer to the underlying equivalence relation (using the orbit equivalence).
 It follows that bounded hyperfinite exhaustions satisfying the growth condition required in Theorem~\ref{thm:MAIN_SMBhyp} always exist.

-We note that the analogous growth condition for (tempered) F{\o}lner sequences appears also in E. Lindenstrauss' proof of the Shannon-McMillan-Breiman theorem for amenable groups, see Theorem~1.3 in~\cite{Li01}.
+2) The proof of Theorem~\ref{thm:MAIN_SMBhyp} is inspired by Lindenstrauss' proof of the Shannon-McMillan-Breiman theorem for amenable groups.
+As such, the analogous growth condition for (tempered) F{\o}lner sequences appears there as well, cf.\@ Theorem~1.3 in~\cite{Li01}.
 In the survey paper \cite{W03} Weiss gives a deterministic combinatorial proof of the Shannon-McMillan-Breiman theorem based on previous joint work of Ornstein and Weiss.
 This proof is valid for general tempered F{\o}lner sequences even without an additional growth condition and also for non-ergodic actions, see Theorem~6.2 in \cite{W03}.